vladkinoman/ccg-notes/mulligan/mulligan-bug-and-theory.md

 All round 2 with mulligan: 13/16 * 12/15 * 11/14 = 51%.

+If we use our mulligan R2 this chance gets higher.
+The numbers come out to be (13/16)*(12/15)*(11/14) which is 51%.
 Or, 49% chance that if we use our mulligan that we now have at least one of the three cards tossed away R1 in our hand.

 > 49% chance to redraw at least one of the three tossed cards come R2 if we use our R2 mulligan.